Towards Tsallis Fully Probabilistic Design: Mathematical Preliminaries

-A fixed point iteration (e.g.~\cite{zeidler1986nonlinear}) is a sequential procedure of applying a map $M:\mathcal{X}\to\mathcal{X}$ from a space $\mathcal{X}$ to itself intended to converge, with respect to an appropriate topology, to some element $w^\star\in\mathcal{X}$ of the space $\mathcal{X}$ such that $M(w^*)=w^*$.
-Formally, given a starting point $w_0$, the map $M$ can be applied iteratively, denoted with index $l$, such that:
+We now recall elements from fixed point theory that are instrumental to prove our main results.
+A fixed point iteration (e.g.~\cite{zeidler1986nonlinear}) is a property of a sequential procedure of applying a map $M:\mathcal{X}\to\mathcal{X}$ from a space $\mathcal{X}$ to itself, i.e. $M(w_l)=w_{l+1}$ for a sequence $l\in\mathbb{N}$.
+This map is specifically a fixed point iteration when the sequence $\{w_l\}$ converges, with respect to an appropriate topology, to some element $w^\star\in\mathcal{X}$ of the space $\mathcal{X}$ such that $M(w^*)=w^*$., Formally, given a starting point $w_0$ chosen from (possibly some particular subset of) $\mathcal{X}$, the map $M$ can be applied iteratively so that:

-where convergence can be in one of a number of topologies, e.g. strong, weak or weak$^*$.
+where $l$ is the iteration and convergence is typically taken to be in the strong (norm) topology of $\mathcal{X}$, although equivalent variants are valid in, e.g., weak or weak$^*$ topologies~\cite{buttazzo2014variational}.

-The classic Banach/Caccioppoli Fixed Point Theorem guarantees that a contraction within a metric space has a fixed point.
-This Theorem can be found in, e.g.~\cite[Theorem 1.A]{zeidler1986nonlinear} \begin{theorem} Let $\mathcal{X}$ be a nonempty complete metric space with metric $d(\cdot,\cdot)$.
+The classic Banach/Caccioppoli fixed point theorem guarantees that a contraction within a metric space has a fixed point.
+This classic theorem can be found in, e.g.~\cite[Theorem 1.A]{zeidler1986nonlinear} \begin{theorem} Let $\mathcal{X}$ be a nonempty complete metric space with metric $d(\cdot,\cdot)$.
 If,